SublimeHaskell/SublimeHaskell/README.md

   * Context menu commands
     * `Open package on Hackage` — works within symbol info panel, opens Hackage page
     * `Open module on Hackage` — words in symbol info panel and in sources, opens Hackage page for selected module
+  * Check & Lint / Update on the fly — automatically [checks and lints](Commands/FlyCheck.gif) on idle and rescans actual source, so that [completions are updated](Commands/ScanContents.gif)

 * [stylish-haskell](https://github.com/jaspervdj/stylish-haskell) (for code prettification, `cabal install stylish-haskell`)
 * [ghc-mod](http://hackage.haskell.org/package/ghc-mod) (for import and LANGUAGE completions and type inference, `cabal install ghc-mod`, not used if `hsdev` enabled)